The Comprehensive Guide to Cost of Birth Control in Malaysia

 The condom is the only form of birth control method that not only prevents pregnancy but also the spread of sexually transmitted infections (STI) like HIV, chlamydia and gonorrhoea.

-Note: Female condoms exist, but not available/sold in Malaysia as far as we could tell.
+Note: Female condoms exist, but not available/sold in Malaysia as far as I could tell.

 Effectiveness: 85% and even LOWER if you don’t know how to put it on correctly